jothamisthegoat/auto-annotated-portfolio/content/pages/index.md

       utilize Photoshop or Illustrator to create or enhance visual elements.I'm also a serious tabletop/video game fanatic, with a certificate in game design at the University of Washington and experience with game testing, prototyping, and demoing.
-And a touch of experience with Unity.Finally, I'm a travel addict, I love sci‑fi and fantasy stuff, and I play bass guitar.
+And a touch of experience with Unity.
+Finally, I'm a travel addict, I love sci‑fi and fantasy stuff, and I play bass guitar.
     styles:
       self:
         height: auto